 I downloaded the real estate purchase contract form from my state Division of Real Estate’s website.
 I made an offer at the appraised value, with a stipulation that the seller would credit 2% of the purchase price to the buyer at closing.
 This made it easily comparable to other offers that would ask for 3% to cover a buyer’s agent’s commission.
 I attached proof of funds.

-My formally written offer, which was above the listing price with full terms and proof of funds, indicated to the seller that I was a serious buyer.
+My formally written offer, which was above the listing price right out of the gate, with full terms and proof of funds, indicated to the seller that I was a serious buyer and I knew the value of the home.
 The seller also received several competing offers.
-The prospect of earning a 4% commission instead of 3% motivated the seller’s agent to advocate for me.
+The prospect of earning a 4% commission instead of 3% motivated the seller’s agent to advocate on my behalf.
 The seller accepted my offer on Friday after a round of “best and final offers.”
 It took only four days from listing to contract, before we returned from our travel and physically toured the home.
 We couldn’t have pulled it off if we weren’t well prepared.

 Here’s how my offer came down against the next highest bid (I indexed the purchase price to $500,000 to make the math easier):